Credit Regulations

 Approved Study at Another Institution

-3 a A student who is enrolled at The University of Auckland and who concurrently enrols and completes courses at another tertiary institution, which they wish to credit to their University of Auckland qualification must:
+3 a A student who is enrolled at the University of Auckland and who concurrently enrols and completes courses or micro-credentials at another tertiary institution, which they wish to credit to their University of Auckland qualification, must:

-(i) Seek from the Dean of the relevant faculty prior approval of the proposed concurrent enrolment and confirmation that the courses will satisfy the regulations and requirements for the qualification for which the student is enrolled at this University and that appropriate credit may be granted.
+(i) Seek from the Dean of the relevant faculty, or nominee, prior approval of the proposed concurrent enrolment and confirmation that the courses or micro-credentials will satisfy the regulations and requirements for the qualification for which the student is enrolled at this University and that appropriate credit may be granted.

 (ii) Apply for credit in accordance with these regulations when the official results are known.

-4 Where study at another institution is approved as part of a study abroad or exchange arrangement, credit may be approved for Stage III or postgraduate level courses if the successfully completed study is deemed appropriate for such credit by the Dean of the relevant faculty.
+4 Where study at another institution is part of approved external study, study abroad or exchange arrangement, credit for an undergraduate qualification may be approved for Stage III or postgraduate level courses if the successfully completed study is deemed appropriate for such credit by the Dean of the relevant faculty or nominee.

 Cross-credits and Internal Credit